-Whether you’re a small business owner supporting a few remote employees or a regional sales manager overseeing an entire mobile workforce, it’s not always easy to find the right vehicle program for your business.
-There are a number of factors to consider when deciding which type of vehicle program will support both the needs of your employees and your bottom line.
+It’s not always easy to find the right vehicle program for your business.
+That’s true if you’re a small business owner supporting a few remote employees.
+It’s true if you’re a regional sales manager overseeing an entire mobile workforce.
+There are a number of factors to consider when deciding which type of vehicle program will support both employee needs and your bottom line.
 You’ll need to think about the overhead costs, potential liabilities, and administrative burden associated with each vehicle program option.
 Thankfully, this process can be streamlined to help you make the best decision to suit your company’s unique needs.

-To simplify the decision-making process, consider the three essential business vehicle program options available to you, which include a fleet program, a vehicle reimbursement program, or a custom hybrid program.
+To simplify the decision-making process, consider the three essential business vehicle program options available to you.
+Those include a fleet program, a vehicle reimbursement program or a custom hybrid program.
 Each of these offer different advantages, so you’ll want to think about what’s going to work best for your business.

-To help you think through which factors will matter most to your business, we’ve developed a series of questions to ask yourself.
-The answers to these questions will help you to make the right decision, knowing it will work for your employees and your business.
+To help think through which factors matter most to your business, we’ve developed this series of questions.
+Answering them will help you to make the right decision, knowing it will work for your employees and your business.

 To select the most efficient vehicle program for your business, you’ll need to answer the following six questions: